mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 ### How/when do cards move across the board?

 Cards are moved by any member of the team when a change in status is identified.
 Cards should generally be moved by whomever takes the work or causes an update to status.
-This is not the responsibility of the Program Manager, team members show own the cards they take on including keeping the status up to date.
+Moving cards is not the responsibility of the Program Manager.
+The team members own the cards they take including keeping the status up to date.
+If someone needs to know that the status of a card has changed, and they have not subscribed to the issue, mention their handle in a comment.

 ## Labels